How to Create a Vision Statement in 7 Easy Steps

 Your statement needs to be relevant to your team and what you all do for the company.
 If you stray too far from the mission of the team, your goals will be unattainable or not of value to your team.
 Don’t try to change the world with your statement, just try to make your world better.
 It should be a guide for where you want your team to be in the future.

-Your team’s mission should be guiding your goals for your team and also should guide you when you create a vision statement.
+Your team’s mission should guide your goals for your team and also should guide you when you create a vision statement.
 For example, if you manage the customer service department in the organization, your goal probably shouldn’t be to have the best quality products.
 That should be another department’s goal, but your goals should be things within the control of you and your team.

 Step 4: Keep it simple but concise.